 Trek with lamas and spend the night in a tepee

 Stroll with llamas through the beautiful countryside of Liechtenstein and spend an unforgettable night in the comfortable, self-made tepee.
 Wake up in the early morning and admire the views.
 Click here to check the availability.
 Meeting the owners of this unique Airbnb is a great opportunity to learn about the lamas and alpacas.
 They are very curious, funny and kind to people.
-It is a unique oportunity to observe their everyday life.
+It is a unique opportunity to observe their everyday life.
 This fantastic place is located in Triesenberg, which is one of the cities in Liechtenstein.
 You can easily and quickly get there by bus from Vaduz.

 Ski in Malbun

 Do you fancy skiing in Liechtenstein?
-If you have are lucky to visit Liechtenstein during the winter season, don’t forget to ski in Malbun.
+If you are lucky to visit Liechtenstein during winter, don’t forget to ski in Malbun.
 It is a place where there is no crowd of tourists, and you can enjoy beautiful winter landscapes.
 The slopes are an Alpine dream and you can ski at an altitude of 1600 meters with good snow conditions.
 The road to Malbun is winding and quite dangerous for the untrained driver so you can get there by bus or taxi.
 There are several hotels and guesthouses on site.
 You can check the availability below:

 Interesting facts about Liechtenstein

-- The official religion is Catholicism
+- The official religion is Catholicism and the official language of Liechtenstein is German

 - Liechtenstein is the world’s largest exporter of dental equipment